-Man has learned to mine these areas when they dry out to extract the silica in the form of diatomaceous earth.
+Man has learned to mine these areas when they dry out to extract the silica in the form of DE.

 In short, you bet it does.
 It’s a natural product, so if you’re keen to avoid chemical ant killers, this is one of the best solutions for you.

-As it goes, diatomaceous earth is both inexpensive and effective in destroying ants, earwigs, slugs, beetles, ticks, fleas, cockroaches, and bed bugs.
+As it goes, DE is both inexpensive and effective in destroying ants, earwigs, slugs, beetles, ticks, fleas, cockroaches, and bed bugs.

 So it’s not only great for killing ants, but as an insect killer overall.
 Although how effective it is for each insect depends on their size and resilience.

 But the common factor among them all is their exoskeleton.
-And it is their exoskeleton where diatomaceous earth works its magic.
+And it is their exoskeleton where it’s most effective in the treatment of ants.